 The detailed project plan operates as the roadmap for each stage and task.
-The plan breaks down each stage of the project, from concept through to design, delivery and close into groups of organized activities, each having a definite beginning and end, intended to meet a specific business objective when completed by a project team.
-Breaking the project plan into these separate structured stages makes the project easier to manage and control.
+The plan breaks down each stage of the project, from concept through to design, delivery, and close into groups of organized activities, each having a definite beginning and end, intended to meet a specific business objective when completed by a project team.
+Breaking the project plan into these separate structured stages or work packages, makes the project easier to manage and control.
 A well-defined project management plan sets out a path that defines, creates, measures, and documents success.

 Estimating and project scheduling

-Predicting how long any procedure will take, routine or otherwise, is difficult and varying or inaccurate estimates have a significant impact on schedules and cost.
-If the project is complex with thousands of tasks to organise across a global portfolio of assets and operations, planning and estimating can be very time consuming and costly.
-Well-designed software tools which have been customised to the specific requirements of the project can significantly streamline this process, introducing reliable accuracy, preset margins and charge-out rates and automated milestone scheduling.
-Any software functionality that introduces simplicity through strong user interface design, consistency through unified databases and automation through templated documentation is essential to improving the time and cost taken to develop a project plan.
+Predicting how long any procedure will take, routine or otherwise, is difficult, and varying or inaccurate estimates have a significant impact on schedules and cost.
+If the project is complex with thousands of tasks to organise across a global portfolio of assets and operations, planning and estimating can be very time-consuming and costly.
+Well-designed software tools which have been customised to the specific requirements of the project can significantly streamline this process, introducing reliable accuracy, preset margins and charge-out rates, and automated milestone scheduling.
+Any software functionality that introduces simplicity through strong user interface design, consistency through unified databases, and automation through templated documentation is essential to improving the time and cost taken to develop a project plan.
 The result should be a well-defined plan which can be used to secure both understanding and commitment from all stakeholders.

 The who: the project managers

 The job of a project manager is to plan, schedule, and control large-scale programs as well as individual tasks and projects.
-Identifying risks, recognizing deficiencies and implementing variations lies at the heart of any project management role.
+Identifying risks, recognizing deficiencies, and implementing variations lies at the heart of any project management role.